bugswithblas/bugswithblas.com/themes/gokarna/posts/BSCP.md

 ## Key Takeaways

 1. **Practical Skills Matter**: Unlike many certifications, the BSCP exam focuses on applying knowledge in a hands-on environment.
 This makes it highly relevant for real-world pentesting.
-2. **Preparation Is Crucial**: Familiarity with both the tool and the types of vulnerabilities you'll encounter is essential.
+2. **Preparation Is Crucial**: Familiarity with both the tool and the types of
-3. **Keep Learning**: Passing the exam is just the beginning.
-There’s always more to learn in the ever-evolving field of cybersecurity.

-## What’s Next?

-With this certification under my belt, I’m excited to apply my skills in penetration testing and bug hunting.
-I plan to continue sharing my journey through this blog, discussing vulnerabilities, pentesting techniques, and tips for aspiring security professionals.

-If you’re considering the BSCP exam or want to explore a career in web application security, feel free to reach out—I’d be happy to share more about my experience!